 For government buildings try the relevant state archives.
 State archives may also hold a limited amount of plans for commercial and residential properties.
 Examples of collections include:

 - Queensland State Archives Brief Guide to Government Building Records

 - State Records Office of Western Australia Architectural Information

 - Archives Office of Tasmania Index to Public Works 1877-1935

 For commercial or residential buildings you may find archives in relevant state libraries or museums, local councils or local historical societies.

-- The State Library of NSW has an online guide to their architectural collection
+- The State Library of NSW has information on their collection of architectural plans.

 - The Powerhouse Museum in Sydney holds a collection of architectural plans

 - The State Library of Victoria also holds a large architecture collection.

 - Melbourne University Architecture, Building and Planning Library.